wxcctechsummit/wxcclabguides/LTRCCT-3001/2_BasicChat.md

   > Click Save

   ---
-- Double click on the Pre-chat form
+- Double click on the Pre-chat Form node
   > Select the Form Template From the Dropdown
   >
   > Click Save